My Top 10 First-Hand Tips for International Travel

 Do You Have Any Tips For International Travel?

 And one more bonus tip: consider booking a family photo session.
-A few months ago, we used Flytographer for family photos in Rio de Janeiro, and I am so glad we did!
+A few years ago, we used Flytographer for family photos in Rio de Janeiro, and I am so glad we did!

 Do you have any additional tips for international travel?
 Leave a comment on this post with your best advice!